There are several reasons for wanting to integrate some native code with an X10 program:

 import x10.compiler.Native; import x10.compiler.NativeCPPInclude; import x10.compiler.NativeCPPCompilationUnit; @NativeCPPInclude("MyCppCode.h") @NativeCPPCompilationUnit("MyCppCode.cc") public class Test { public static def main (args:Rail[String]) { { @Native("c++","foo();") {} } } }

-The additional files should be in the same directory as the X10 file and will be copied to the output directory if specified (x10c++ -d out_dir).
+The additional files must be in the same directory as the X10 file and will be copied to the output directory if specified (x10c++ -d out_dir).

-If we want to additionally link to more libraries in /usr/lib for example, it is necessary to adjust the post compile directly.
-The mechanism used for this is the -post commandline parameter to x10c+.
-The following example shows how to compile blas into the executable via post compiler (e.g. g++) parameters.
+If we want to link to additional libraries, for example in /usr/lib, it is necessary to adjust the post compile directly.
+The mechanism used for this is the -post command line parameter to x10c++.
+The following example shows how to compile BLAS into the executable via post compiler (e.g. g++) parameters.

 x10c++ Test.x10 -post '# # -I /usr/local/blas # -L /usr/local/blas -lblas'